DanaSis/Sunflower_Broomrape/README.md

 # Sunflower_Broomrape
 This repository contains all data, code, and analyses for the manuscript:

-**"Genome-wide association mapping with SNPs and k-mers identifies introgressed resistance loci to *Orobanche cumana* in sunflower"**
+**"Wild genes to the rescue: High-throughput genomics reveals the wild source of broomrape resistance in sunflower"**